iszla/smula/src/pages/about.md

-Title:This is about me
+title:This is about me

-Content:
+content:
 So who am I?
 I am Smula, a minimal PHP frameword for Markdown powered websites.